annayqho/TheCannon/Code/Sphinx/index.rst

 Now, we use our training set to fit for the model.

     >>> from cannon1_train_model import train_model
-    >>> model, label_vector = train_model(training_set)
+    >>> model = train_model(training_set)

 To let the user examine whether things are going smoothly, *The Cannon* can print out a set of model diagnostics.

     >>> from cannon1_train_model import model_diagnostics
-    >>> model_diagnostics(lambdas, training_set.label_names, model)
+    >>> model_diagnostics(training_set, model)

-The output of these diagnostics are:
+The output of these diagnostics with sample plots are listed below.

 1. Plot of the baseline spectrum (0th order coefficients) as a function of wavelength.
-2. Plot of the leading coefficients of each label as a function of wavelength
-3. Histogram of the reduced chi squareds of the fits (normalized by DOF, where DOF = npixels-nlabels)

-Sample output plots below.

 .. image:: baseline_spec_with_cont_pix.png
     :width: 400pt

+2. Plot of the leading coefficients of each label as a function of wavelength

 .. image:: leading_coeffs.png
     :width: 400pt

+3. Histogram of the reduced chi squareds of the fits (normalized by DOF, where DOF = npixels-nlabels)

 .. image:: modelfit_redchisqs.png
     :width: 400pt